Tianshou: a Highly Modularized Deep Reinforcement Learning Library: Conclusion

 \section{Conclusion}

-This manuscript briefly describes Tianshou, a flexible, reliable, yet simple implementation of a modular DRL library.
-Tianshou sets up a framework for DRL research by providing a series of elegantly designed building blocks and their instances.
-We released a detailed MuJoCo benchmark, covering many classic algorithms, demonstrating Tianshou's reliability.
+This paper briefly describes Tianshou, a flexible and reliable implementation of a modular DRL library.
+Tianshou sets up a framework for DRL research by factoring out the shared infrastructure commonly used in DRL as building blocks.
+We have also released a MuJoCo benchmark, covering many classic algorithms, demonstrating Tianshou's reliability.

-\acks{ We thank Haosheng Zou for his pioneering work of TensorFlow-based Tianshou before version 0.1.1.
-We thank Peng Zhong, Qiang He, Yi Su, Qing Xiao, Qifan Li, Yan Li, and others for their extraordinary contributions to Tianshou. }
+\acks{We thank Haosheng Zou for his early work on TensorFlow-based Tianshou before version 0.1.1.
+We thank Peng Zhong, Qiang He, Chengqi Duan, Qing Xiao, Qifan Li, Yan Li, and others for their valuable contributions to Tianshou.

+This work was supported by the National Key Research and Development Program of China ( 2020AAA0106000, 2020AAA0104304, 2020AAA0106302, 2021YFB2701000), NSFC Projects (Nos.
+62061136001, 62076147, U19B2034, U1811461, U19A2081, 61972224), Beijing NSF Project (No. JQ19016), BNRist (BNR2022RC01006), Tsinghua Institute for Guo Qiang, Beijing Academy of Artificial Intelligence (BAAI), Tsinghua-Huawei Joint Research Program, and the High Performance Computing Center, Tsinghua University. }

 0.2in